ian-mcdevitt/dndplayerwiki/Spirits.md

-*Physical and ephemeral representations of concepts.*
+*Physical and ethereal representations of concepts.*

 [[Acheuadi]]